vladyslavnUA/filemo/README.md

 A python built GUI for opening applications in your local directory with one click.
 Two versions made for both macOS and Windows.

 ## Installation - <img src="images/a.png" height="20" width="20" />
-To run this on your computer, follow these steps:
+To run this on your macOS computer, follow these steps:
 ```
 git clone repo
 cd filemo/